maximilianh/ucscBeacon/README.md

 It has no other dependencies, only needs a Python > 2.5, which is the default in all current linux distributions and OSX.

+Please make sure that
+your system does not use python 3 by default (run "python --version"), but this is in 2015 only the case on ArchLinux, Gentoo, NetBsd, FreeBsd and a few other exotic ones.

 Current Beacon API draft reference is at https://docs.google.com/document/d/154GBOixuZxpoPykGKcPOyrYUcgEXVe2NvKx61P4Ybn4